+Ans.
 For the day scholars and residential students the same pattern of holidays is applicable.
 A calendar is prepared and given to each child.

 Q. What kind of sports is offered to the pre-primary children?

+Ans.
 We have a jungle gymnasium, sand pit, park type play implements outdoors.
 Indoors we have little toys of different kinds to nurture better motor skills and coordination skills.

 Q. If not toilet-trained, are there helpers to cater to such needs of the children?

+Ans.
 We require children to be toilet trained and the staff available is only for attending emergencies!

 Q. What are the features of the mess?
 How many times do they have non-veg served?

+Ans.
+Is the Jain food section separate and carefully prepared?
 From June 2011 we will be providing vegetarian food with eggs served for breakfast.
 We also serve Jain food regularly.
 Yes, there is segregation of the cooking zones to cater to the requirement of each segment of students and teachers.

 © 2019-20 KCT's Sapkal Knowledge Hub.
 All rights reserved.